Ross School of Business: Twentieth century

-Robert J. Dolan era (2001–2011)
+Twenty-first century

 In 2001, Robert J. Dolan became the school's seventh dean.
-In 2002, the John R. and Georgene M. Tozzi Electronic Business and Finance Center was established.
+The next year, the John R. and Georgene M. Tozzi Electronic Business and Finance Center was established.
 In 2003, several faculty members published "Positive Organizational Scholarship: Foundations of a New Discipline", a study on how to create positive organizations.
 The school would later found the Center for Positive Organizations.
 In 2004, alumnus Stephen M. Ross donated US$100 million to the school, which was renamed the Stephen M. Ross School of Business.
 This was the largest-ever gift to a U.S. business school and to the University of Michigan.
 The Ross gift funded a campus overhaul; the school demolished 180000 ft2 of existing building space and renovated or added 270000 ft2.

-In 2006, the Ross Leadership Initiative, later renamed the Sanger Leadership Center, was established to improve the leadership development of MBA students.
+The Ross Leadership Initiative, later renamed the Sanger Leadership Center, was established in 2006 to improve the leadership development of MBA students.
 In 2009, the school's Master of Supply Chain Management degree program was introduced.
 The same year, the $145 million Stephen M. Ross building opened.
 In 2010, a Weekend MBA Program was introduced, allowing students to complete an MBA in two years while working full-time.

-Alison Davis-Blake era (2011–2016)

 In 2011, Alison Davis-Blake became the school's eighth and first female dean.
 In 2012, the Executive MBA Program was expanded to a second campus in Los Angeles.

-In 2013, Stephen M. Ross made a second $100 million gift as a part of a larger fundraising effort; the gift aimed "to help complete the vision of a unified business school complex, including one new building, one fully renovated building, and other improvements".
-The same year, a Minor in Business is offered for non-business undergraduate students.
+Stephen M. Ross made a second $100 million gift as a part of a larger fundraising effort in 2013; the gift aimed "to help complete the vision of a unified business school complex, including one new building, one fully renovated building, and other improvements".
+The same year, a minor in business was offered for non-business undergraduate students.
 In late 2013, the school launched a major fundraising campaign.

 In 2014, a new 10-month Master of Management degree was introduced.
 The same year, the school began sponsoring the annual Positive Business Conference.
 During Davis-Blake's tenure, the school broadened its global presence, increasing the number of overseas experiences for students and beginning a partnership with Shanghai Jiao Tong University.
 The Desai Accelerator for startup businesses—a joint effort between Ross and the University of Michigan College of Engineering—opened in downtown Ann Arbor in 2014.
 The same year, Davis-Blake oversaw a large, donor-funded construction project that includes the new Jeff T. Blau Hall, as well as renovations to several older buildings on the business campus.

-In 2015, Davis-Blake announced that she would step down at the end of her five-year term in 2016 to pursue a broader role in higher education.
+Davis-Blake announced in 2015 that she would step down at the end of her five-year term in 2016 to pursue a broader role in higher education.
 In 2015, Michigan Ross announced the Alumni Advantage program that offers free lifetime open-enrollment executive education tuition for all its degree alumni and half-price tuition for non-Ross UM alumni.
 In 2016, the Jeff T. Blau Hall and the renovated Kresge Hall opened.